Why we include parenthetical / in-text citations

 Works with six or more authors

-Include only the last name of the first author, followed by “et al.” and publication year in all parenthetical citations.
+Include only the last name of the first author, followed by “et al.” and publication year in all narrative and parenthetical citations APA.

 The study did not come to any definitive conclusions (Rothschild et al., 2013).